It was almost 7 pm and my feet were tired.

 So you’ll need to begin to learn how to communicate and engage, to let him know what’s going on with you.

-And in order to let him know what’s going on with you, you’ll need to understand what’s going on with you.
+And to let him know what’s going on with you, you’ll need to understand what’s going on with you first.
 So tune in and listen (see #6).

-Don’t fall for the lie that “he’s the man, he’ll figure it out” He won’t figure it out because he doesn’t live in your brain.
-And even if he did, his brain works very differently!
+Don’t fall for the lie that “he’s the man; he’ll figure it out” He won’t figure it out because he doesn’t live in your brain.
+And even if he did, his mind works very differently!